 Another effective strategy is to create a range of potential outcomes: a best-case, worst-case, and most-likely scenario.
 This helps you plan for different possibilities.
 You can also use qualitative techniques like gathering feedback from your sales team and senior leadership to build your initial forecast.
 As you start closing deals, you can begin blending this qualitative insight with your new quantitative data.

-Overcome Common Forecasting Challenges
+Tackling Common Sales Forecasting Challenges

 Even the most seasoned teams run into roadblocks when forecasting.
 The good news is that most of these challenges are predictable and manageable.
 By anticipating them, you can build a more resilient and reliable forecasting process.
 Let's walk through the most common hurdles and how you can clear them.

-Solve for Data Accuracy
+Improving Your Data Accuracy

 Your forecast is only as reliable as the data it's built on.
 Too often, teams lean on gut feelings or personal judgment instead of solid data analysis.
 While intuition has its place, it can't replace clean, consistent information.
 Relying on messy spreadsheets is a common culprit, as manual entry can lead to errors that erode trust in the final numbers.
 The key is to establish a single source of truth, usually within your CRM.
 When everyone works from the same complete and up-to-date dataset, you create a strong foundation for any forecasting method you choose.